 - CSE 3 - Fluency in Information Technology

-- CSE 8A - Introduction to Computer Science Programming: Java Language (CSE 8AL must be taken the same quarter as CSE 8A)
+- CSE 8A - Introduction to Computer Science Programming: Java Language

 - CSE 11 - Introduction to Computer Science and object-Oriented Programming: Java Language